apw/cache/README.md

 ### 4.1 Optimal Probability-Weighted Binary Search Trees

-I spent quite a bit of time going through the decision tree literature, but couldn't seem to find a reference that fits our problem closely enough.
-Most uses of decision trees are in machine learning, where they are used for prediction.
-We want to make use of the same statistics that the machine learning people use to fit a decision tree, but our loss function is not prediction error, it is rather expected search time.

-However, I think I finally stumbled upon something that may be very promising, called the
-(probability-weighted) Optimal Binary Search Tree (OBST)<sup>[1]</sup>.
+The (probability-weighted) Optimal Binary Search Tree (OBST)<sup>[1]</sup>

-I knew about OBSTs from undergraduate algorithms courses, but I dismissed them for our project because I have never before seen the version of them given by Chen<sup>[1]</sup>, in which the dynamic programming solution exploits *both* the cache contents *and* the query distribution.
+admits a dynamic programming solution that exploits *both* the cache contents *and* the query distribution.
+However, it seems impossible to define a total order on our cache entries.

-The two big challenges we would face in exploiting this idea are defining an order relation on keys and fitting a distribution to the sequence of queries.

 ### 4.2 Symmetrizers